 4. The splendid Venus Victrix

 What is so special about this work?
-The surprising thing about this piece is that to get it, Paulina Bonaparte posed as God brought her into the world for the masterpiece of the Italian neoclassical sculptor Antonio Canova.
+The surprising thing about this piece is that to get it, Pauline Bonaparte posed as God brought her into the world for the masterpiece of the Italian neoclassical sculptor Antonio Canova.

-The sculpture arrived in the garden in 1838 and, according to legend, raised such a stir that there were lines at night to see the statue of the naked girl, one of the most beautiful and modern women of her time.
+The sculpture arrived in the garden in 1838 and, according to legend, raised such a stir that there were queues at night to see the statue of the naked girl, one of the most beautiful and modern women of her time.

 5. The sleeping hermaphrodite of the 2nd century